Nanoman91/certification-java-8-oca/README.md

 	| Member in another class in same package | No | Yes | Yes | Yes |
 	| Member in a superclass in a different package | No | No | Yes | Yes |
 	| Method/field in a non- superclass class in a different package | No | No | No | Yes |

+### Designing Static Methods and Fields

+- Static fiels are shared with every instance of the class.
 - Be careful with this one

 	```java